filodb/FiloDB/README.md

 ## Current Status

 Definitely alpha or pre-alpha.
-What is here is more intended to show what is possible with columnar storage on Cassandra combined with Spark.
+What is here is more intended to show what is possible with columnar storage on Cassandra combined with Spark, and gather feedback.
 - Append-only
 - CSV ingest only, although adding additional ingestion types (like Kafa) is not hard - see `CsvSourceActor`.
-- Keyed by partition and row number
+- Keyed by partition and row number only
 - Only int, double, long, and string types
+- Localhost only
+- No locality in Spark input source

 Also, the design and architecture are heavily in flux.

-## Future work

-- Lots!
-Flexible ingestion patterns, replaces and deletes; flexible primary keys; better integration with Cassandra;

 ## Building and Testing